By: Lauren McElroy, First Step Alumna

 Alcoholism is a Family Disease

-However, when one woman gains access to the tools she needs to enjoy a life of freedom from alcoholism, there is an almost immediate ripple effect on her family and the community at-large.
-Whether you’re a family member looking for support, or an alcoholic woman questioning what to do next, we’re here to help.
+However, when one individual gains access to the tools they needs to enjoy a life of freedom from alcoholism, there is an almost immediate ripple effect for their family and the community at-large.
+Whether you’re a family member looking for support, or an alcoholic woman or man questioning what to do next, we’re here to help.